jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   .. code-block:: python

-    E    AttributeError: module 'module' has no attribute 'variable_1'
+    AttributeError: module 'module' has no attribute 'variable_1'

 GREEN: make it pass
 ~~~~~~~~~~~~~~~~~~~